launchdarkly/LaunchDarkly-Docs/style-guide.md

 An explanation of how and where we use some of the custom components is provided below.

+### Callouts

+LaunchDarkly uses four types of callouts in the docs.
+Of these four, we use "warning" and "success" callouts the least often.

+Here is information about the callouts:

+* Info callouts are blue and provide useful context or information in a targeted way.
+* Alert callouts are yellow and provide lightweight warnings or advisories about behavior or unexpected consequences.
+* Warning callouts are red and provide information about severe consequences a user could experience by misconfiguring or misunderstanding part of the app.
+* Success callouts are green and provide positive messages about success indicators, improvements, or other types of positive messaging.
+These are our most rarely-used type of callout.

 ### Headings

 Headings start at h2 (##).
 The only h1 entry in a page is the topic title, which is specified in the frontmatter. h1 entries do not appear in the sidebar navigation on the right side of the page.